Grasswrens in Australia

 Never easy to see due to its wary nature, often hiding among rock crevices in sandstone escarpments of western Arnhem Land, the White-throated Grasswren was not seen by Europeans until 1903, then only a few times until the 1970s.
-Of course local indigenous people have long been familiar with this bird, having named it after its distinctive, loud call.
+Of course local indigenous people have long been familiar with this bird, having named it Yilingkirrkkirr after its distinctive, loud call.
 It has declined markedly in recent decades due to inappropriate fire management.

 Long held to be a subspecies of Striated Grasswren, DNA work in the 1990s showed Short-tailed Grasswren to belong to a distinct evolutionary lineage and warrants its own status.
 They inhabit rocky, spinifex-covered terrain in South Australia’s Flinders Ranges, where they have declined markedly, yet numbers are holding steady further west in the Gawler Ranges.

 There are currently seven races of Thick-billed Grasswrens recognised.
 This is a bird of the arid interior, dominated by low-growing saltbush, blackbush and bluebush.
 Its stronghold is in south-central South Australia, where it has declined recently due to habitat degradation and predation by feral cats.